 Sunday, 24th January 2021, 09:21

-It is quite rare to have snow in south Devon, and even rarer for it to settle.
-We had a light fall of snow in the early hours of the morning and it barely covered the ground.
+It is quite rare to have snow settle in south Devon.
+Dartmoor yes, but not here.ad a light fall of snow in the early hours of the morning and it barely covered the ground.

 Nevertheless it is a pleasure to see as it momentarily transforms our landscape – and especially townscape.
 It is likely that the snow, such as it is, will be washed away by rain or sleet by lunchtime.
 I am enjoying it while it lasts, from the comfort of my sitting room, and I am not entirely sure why.
 Perhaps it is the serenity and pristine-ness of snow, and how everything takes on a different appearance.